Beverly, Chicago: State

 In the Illinois House of Representatives, most of Beverly lies within the 35th district.
 Small portions at the edges of the community area (along 107th Street and Beverly Avenue) are a part of the 27th district, and other portions north of 95th Street lie within the 36th district.
 The respective representatives of the three districts are Democrats Frances Ann Hurley (since 2013), Justin Slaughter (since 2017), and Kelly M. Burke (since 2011).
 In the Illinois Senate, most of Beverly lies within the 18th district and small portions at the edges of the community area (along 107th Street and Beverly Avenue) are a part of the 14th district.
 The respective senators of the two districts are Democrats Bill Cunningham (since 2013) and Emil Jones III (since 2009).

 Federal

-Most of Beverly lies within Illinois's 3rd congressional district.
+Most of Beverly lies within Illinois's 6th congressional district.
 Portions of Beverly just north of 99th Street and east of Western Avenue as well as the east side of Longwood Drive is part of the 1st congressional district.
-The respective representatives of the two districts are Democrats Marie Newman (since 2021) and Bobby Rush (since 1993).
+The respective representatives of the two districts are Democrats Sean Casten (since 2023) and Bobby Rush (since 1993).
 In 2017, the Cook Partisan Voting Index rated the two districts at D+6 and D+28, respectively.
 Beverly, with the rest of Illinois, is represented in the United States Senate by Democratic senators Dick Durbin (since 1997) and Tammy Duckworth (since 2017).

 In the 2016 presidential election, Beverly cast 6,384 votes for Hillary Clinton and 1,850 votes Donald Trump.
 In the 2012 presidential election, Beverly cast 8,437 votes for Barack Obama and 2,914 votes for Mitt Romney.